 Jay: A lot of people say work in public, like do your work so people see it and bring people in?

 Jon: Yeah, there’s another idea out there that says don’t tell people what you’re doing and then like come out and show them later.
 But that’s like a chip on your shoulder type of advice.
 I get much more excited about people who are taking bold chances with a new business.
 I don’t care if they fail, you know that person’s going to learn a lot.
 As a business owner myself, who’s been through maybe like 12, 13, 14 different little failures, that’s what kind of made me.
 So I have a lot of respect for people who do that.

 Jay: Yeah and letting people know brings them in and it’s accountability, it’s just so many benefits.
 So I agree.

 Jon: And then also I think people underestimate the value of getting on live chat and talking to your first visitors or your first customers with real conversations and the value that brings, not to mention like the first sales it can generate.
 So not being so quick to outsource live chat or email or any kind of support.

 Jay: That is your brand and it’s so critical.
 So is there anything different than from your thousandth to your a hundred thousandth?

 Jon: I might repeat myself here, but I think just understanding where you’re getting the biggest return on investment.
-So if you’re marketing on Facebook, Twitter and Pinterest, really being able to measure where your time and resources are well-spent and again, AB testing, if you have a thousand sales on your shop that you might be ready to start AB testing or start learning about it, and there’s no better way to crawl your way up to improved conversions and revenue then with AB testing, in my opinion mean there’s a whole bunch of things you can do.
+So if you’re marketing on Facebook, Twitter, and Pinterest, really being able to measure where your time and resources are well spent and again, AB testing.
+If you have a thousand sales on your shop that you might be ready to start AB testing or start learning about it, and there’s no better way to crawl your way up to improved conversions and revenue then with AB testing, in my opinion, there’s a whole bunch of things you can do.